Policy update

 Iceland uses the Icelandic krona (ISK), not the euro.
 If you’re planning a trip to Reykjavik, or anywhere else on the stunning island of Iceland, you’ll be making transactions with the Icelandic krona.

 The euro (€).
 Italy is part of the Schengen zone and has used the euro since 1999.
-Whether you're in Rome, Venice, or Florence, you will be using euros for your purchases.
+If you're in Rome, Venice, Florence, or anywhere else in Italy, you will be using euros for your purchases.

 Before Italy adopted the euro, the Italian lira was used.